 The product is used to keep the plants unharmed and beautiful for resell purposes.

-They are being somewhat misleading only to sell these expensive products.
+They are being somewhat misleading only to insure sales of l these expensive products.

-I also see insecticidal soaps for organic pest control which may or may not be organic.
+I also see insecticidal soaps for organic pest control. these products may or may not be organic.

 There are high possibilities that you can burn and damage your garden plants if you mix these formulas wrong.